inosca/ebau/django/camac/permissions/docs/api.md

 we need a way to ensure that switching to the permission module's logic does not break anything.

+For this, there is a permissions mode switcher.
+Migration *should* take place using this switcher, along with the [permissions migration script](./migration_script.md)

 The idea is that the permission switcher can not only switch between old and new permission code, but also compare the two and alert us when there is a discrepancy.